vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 **[Sample API scripts](https://github.com/vegaprotocol/sample-api-scripts/README.md)**: Vega supplies a GitHub repository that contains a set of sample scripts that perform many of the basic actions you can do with the Vega protocol.

 ### Setting up the helper scripts
 Inside the root folder there is a credentials file that can be customised to your Vega network.

-For more information about running the scripts please see the [README.md](https://github.com/vegaprotocol/sample-api-scripts/#readme) in the root of the repository.
+For more information about running the scripts, including the tools or applications required for these scripts to work, please see the **[README.md](https://github.com/vegaprotocol/sample-api-scripts/#readme)** in the root of the repository.

-### Requirements [WIP]
-You'll need to have the following installed on your computer:

 ## Creating a liquidity commitment